mnot/I-D/for-the-users/draft.md

 Thanks to Edward Snowden for his comments regarding the priority of end users at IETF93.

-Thanks to Harald Alvestrand for his substantial feedback and Joe Hildebrand, Russ Housley, Niels ten Oever, and Martin Thomson for their suggestions.
+Thanks to Harald Alvestrand for his substantial feedback and Stephen Farrell, Joe Hildebrand, Russ Housley, Niels ten Oever, and Martin Thomson for their suggestions.